-Since I started this diet, I have found that one of the most difficult thing to replace is sandwiches when I travel.
-Although when I can carry a cooler with me and have a proper lunch in a box it is still quite doable, but it gets a little trickyer in my opinion when I can't have these.
+Since I started this "free from" diet, I have found that one of the most difficult thing to replace is sandwiches when I travel.
+Although when I can carry a cooler with me and have a proper lunch in a box it is still quite doable.
+But it gets a little trickyer in my opinion when I can't have these.

-Luckily in France, we very often have savory cakes.
+Luckily in France, we very often have savory breads.
 We take them to a picnic or serve them as an appetizer.
 So I figured, these would be my new "travel food".
-Of course, first, I had to create my own recipes, according to my intolerances.
-Because let's face it, pretty much all French savory cakes contain gluten, eggs and cheese.
+Of course, I had to create my own recipes, according to my intolerances.
+Because without any surprise traditional French savory bread contains gluten, eggs and cheese.

-What I love about these savory cakes, is that you can either have them for breakfast, appetizers, bring them to a picnic or a potluck.
-Well, they are good for any kind of grab and go meal.
+What I love about this savory bread, is that you can either have it for breakfast, appetizers, bring it to a picnic or a potluck.
+Well, it is good for any kind of grab and go meal.
 And if you are looking for AIP lunch box ideas, here is one thing you can pack!

 Personally, if I want to freeze it, I will make it as muffins and take a muffin out of the freezer whenever I want.
 I also think they freeze better as muffins VS as loaf slices.
 Also, it is better to freeze your zucchini and tuna bread (either as a loaf or muffins) when it is still fresh.
 So freeze it on the day you make it or the day after.